Meningitis is an infection of the membranes covering the brain and spinal cord. This covering is called the meninges.

 Close contacts in the same household, school, or day care center should be watched for early signs of the disease as soon as the first person is diagnosed.
 All family and close contacts of this person should begin antibiotic treatment as soon as possible to prevent spread of the infection.
 Ask your provider about this during the first visit.

-Always use good hygiene habits, such as washing hands before and after changing a diaper or after using the bathroom.
+Always use good hygiene habits, such as washing hands before and after changing a diaper or after using the toilet.

 Vaccines for meningococcus are effective for controlling spread.
 They are currently recommended for: